altocodenl/tagaway/readme.md

    - Pic must exist and the user must have permissions to see it (otherwise, 404).
    - Depending on ETag, a 200 or 304 is returned.
    - If the file is not found, a 404 is returned.
+   - If the file is a non-mp4 video:
+      - If the `original` query parameter is truthy, the original video is served.
+      - Otherwise, the mp4 version of the video is served.
+If the conversion is still ongoing, a 404 is returned with body `'pending'`.
+If the conversion ended up in an error, a 500 is returned with body `'error'`.

 - `GET /thumb/SIZE/ID`
    - Thumb must exist and the user must have permissions to see it (otherwise, 404).